WolbachAuth0/portal-demo/README.md

 npm install
 ```

-    3. In the Auth0 tenant that you wish to deploy your Multi-Org Manager application, you must perform the
+    3. In the Auth0 tenant that you wish to deploy your application, you must perform the
 following tasks.
 This can be done manually (e.g. via the Auth0 dashboard) or programatically (e.g with a deploy CLI).

 ## Environment Variables